yplebedev/OpenRSF/README.md

 # Depth, normals, positions and coordinate spaces
 ReShade provides two outputs for us developers:

-    - Back Buffer
+1. Back Buffer

-    - Linearized depth
+2. Linearized depth

 The backbuffer is simply the back of the buffer, what the game is currently drawing onto.
 It is picked up quite late in the process, and as such may contain things like UI, fog, particles etc. This is somewhat limiting, and very little can be done about it.
 Game-specific addons may be used to pick up and draw to an earlier buffer, but [REST](https://github.com/4lex4nder/ReshadeEffectShaderToggler) is a popular somewhat-universal solution.
 UI detection and fog accounting is recommended for depth-based shaders.

 Depth is provided in a linearized format.
 Correct setup of the global preproc guarantees its linearity, invertedness and even it being not upside-down.
 A header then passes the relevant data to our shaders.

 The position may be inferred from the depth.
 The standard defines two transformations: a correct one, that inverts the view and clip matricies from the FOV and resolution, respectively, and, a simple and fast one, that linearly scales the UV by depth.
+We define the coordinate space as a sensible for screen-space one; Y points down, X, right and Z forward.

 Normals are curiosly missing.
 However, since the world transformation exists, we may infer an inherently imprecise view-space normal by using the depth from 4 fragments forming a "+" sign.
 We use a total of 5 for any time we need precision, but we may get away with 3 when it is not required.